 The Myton Hospice’s Patient & Carer Wellbeing Service works with patients, families and carers to support you to improve your wellbeing and quality of life.
-Our service is available to any adult aged 18+ living with or caring for someone with a life limiting disease who needs specialist support, information, guidance, or help planning for the future, or who just needs a coffee and a chat.
+Our service is available to any adult aged 18+ living with a life limiting disease who needs specialist support, information, guidance, or help planning for the future, or who just needs a coffee and a chat.
 We aim to be alongside you for as long as possible, supporting you and your families/carers as your needs change.

 - Enable people with life limiting illnesses to live as independently as possible in their own homes and communities.

-- difficult conversations about death and dying.
+- Difficult conversations about death and dying.

 - Advance Care Planning (ACP)